 Architectural & historical significance:

 Originally designed to house the Tacoma Chamber of Commerce, the structure was adapted to government needs after the city and chamber decided to swap properties.
 Modeled after Italian Renaissance town halls, the 1893 structure features fine brickwork and terracotta ornamentation.
 The distinctive clock was added to the tower in 1904.
 The city moved out in 1959 and Old City Hall was saved from the wrecking ball in 1973.
 In the early 1980s, the structure was rehabilitated to house shops, restaurants and offices.
-In 2005, the iconic building was purchased by The Stratford Company which had ambitious plans to convert it into a condominium building and took action to sever leases for most tenants in preparation for the conversion.

 Photo credit: Gerry Sperry, 2010